Top Patent Firms in TC 2100 | 2020 Rankings

 How our rankings work

-Juristat's rankings considers both volume and performance in that specific technology center.
+Juristat's rankings consider both volume and performance in that specific technology center.
 We based the rankings on how well a firm performed in three key metrics over a 12-month period.
 These metrics are:

 - Number of applications filed